 Golf has a strict dress code.
 Most courses require players to wear collared shirts (polo) and chino or golf pants.
 Jeans and T-shirts are typically not allowed.
 Lightweight, breathable, and moisture-wicking materials are recommended to ensure comfort during long games.

 Hand sleeves are also popular, especially with short-sleeved shirts, to protect arms from sun exposure.
+Dressing properly is also part of course behavior, which is why GoGolf’s golf etiquette for beginners is important for new players preparing for their first round.

-Conclusion: Equipment Preparation is the Foundation of Golf Success
+Equipment Preparation is the Foundation of Golf Success

 Getting started in golf requires a significant initial investment—gear, lessons, and possibly a club membership.
 But with the right understanding of each item’s function, you can make smarter purchases based on your needs and budget.
+To understand the broader cost structure of the sport, including equipment, lessons, green fees, and membership, GoGolf’s article on why golf is considered an expensive sport provides helpful context.

 There’s no need to buy everything at once.
 Many beginners start with the essentials and gradually expand their collection as they gain experience.
+Before committing to more equipment, practicing at a driving range can help you understand which clubs and accessories actually support your learning needs.

 Ultimately, the quality of your technique and the consistency of your practice matter more than any fancy gear.
 No matter how advanced your equipment is, it won’t yield quality shots without a solid foundation in skill.
 Hopefully, this comprehensive guide serves as both a practical reference and motivation to begin your exciting journey into the world of golf.